MelancholicMelon/chingemu/README.md

 1. explain what key variables exist
 2. what client and server defines
-3. What exactly each person will do.
+3. What exactly each person will do

 ### Note